RICHARD OF SHREWSBURY, DUKE OF YORK ALIAS PERKIN WARBECK AND THE ASSAULTS ON THE GATES OF EXETER

 John Evan’s effigy in Coldridge church.
 Depicted wearing chainmail beneath his robe.

-It should be remembered that the Edward V and Richard Duke of York as children would not have had the chance to bond.
-Edward grew up in Ludlow, in the Welsh Marches and the younger brother Richard grew up with his sisters in Westminster and probably Greenwich Palace where their mother Elizabeth Wydeville appears to have had a royal nursery.
-A few short weeks were spent together in the Tower of London in the summer of 1483 and then no doubt the brothers were speedily separated after failed rescue attempts forced Richard III’s hand.
-However casting that aside it’s not hard to envisage that John Evans/Edward V would have for whatever reason been, perhaps enthusiastically, interested in having a meeting with his possible brother.
-This creates a number of intriguing scenarios.
+It should be remembered that Edward V and Richard Duke of York, as children, would not have had much chance to bond.
+Edward had been sent as a toddler to Ludlow, in the Welsh Marches whereas the younger brother, Richard, grew up with his sisters in Westminster and probably Greenwich Palace where their mother Elizabeth Wydeville appears to have had a royal nursery.
+A few short weeks were spent together in the Tower of London in the summer of 1483 and then no doubt the brothers were speedily separated after a failed rescue attempt forced Richard III’s hand.
+However casting that aside it’s not hard to envisage that John Evans/Edward V would have been both amenable and perhaps intrigued in having a meeting with his possible brother.
+This creates a number of interesting scenarios.

 Working on the hypothesis that John Evans was Edward V –

-- Was John Evans comfortable with his life, living incognito as well as wealthy, and having no wish to risk losing it all plus the danger it would put his wife and children in not to mention Thomas Grey his half brother?
+4. Was John Evans comfortable with his now quiet and peaceful life, living incognito as well as wealthy, and having no wish to risk losing it all plus the danger it would put his wife and children in not to mention Thomas Grey his half brother?

 Please feel free to add any other possible scenarios to the above.
 I think it was Sir Thomas More who said you might as well shoot too far as to shoot too short – well if he didn’t say it he should have!